syncfusion-content/blazor-docs/blazor/datagrid/aggregates.md

 # Aggregates in Blazor DataGrid Component

-The Aggregates feature in the Syncfusion&reg; Blazor Grid component allows you to display aggregate values in the footer, group footer, and group caption of the grid.
+The Aggregates feature in the Syncfusion<sup style="font-size:70%">&reg;</sup> Blazor Grid component allows you to display aggregate values in the footer, group footer, and group caption of the grid.
 With this feature, you can easily perform calculations on specific columns and show summary information.This feature can be configured using the **GridAggregates** component.To represent an aggregate column, you need to specify the minimum required properties, such as [Field](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridAggregateColumn.html#Syncfusion_Blazor_Grids_GridAggregateColumn_Field)  and  [Type](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridAggregateColumn.html#Syncfusion_Blazor_Grids_GridAggregateColumn_Type).

 **Displaying aggregate values**